|Threat Call Registration Link|

 |Security Risk Assessment Virtual Roundtable|

-MRO’s Security Advisory Council (SAC) is pleased to announce it is hosting a virtual roundtable on physical, cyber, and operational technology security risk assessment.
-This online event will start with a brief introduction providing an overview of the practical application of security risk assessment tools.
-A summary of plans for this year’s MRO Regional Security Risk Assessment will also be provided.
-The remainder of the event will involve a question and answer session Q&A and participant’s discussing their risk assessment methods, challenges, and successes.
-MRO registered entities are invited to attend this meeting.
-Please come to this meeting with questions and discussion topics related to security risk assessment prepared.
+(Not Posted) MRO’s Security Advisory Council (SAC) is pleased to announce it hosted a virtual roundtable on physical, cyber, and operational technology security risk assessment.
+This online event started with a brief introduction providing an overview of the practical application of security risk assessment tools.
+A summary of plans for this year’s MRO Regional Security Risk Assessment were also be provided.
+The remainder of the event involved a question and answer session Q&A and participant’s discussing their risk assessment methods, challenges, and successes.
+MRO registered entities were invited to attend this meeting.

 |Information Risk Management Framework|